This section of Ch. 3 will cover the following topics:

 Identify which words in each sentence are nouns by highlighting them in yellow.
 Remember that a noun can be proper or common and also can sometimes be more than one word.

 For example: The fox jumped over the sleeping German Shepherd, then ran silently away.

 Knowing what to capitalize is not difficult: there are only a few rules.

 Why are rules of capitalization in a chapter about nouns?
 Because one of the main ways capital letters are used is to differentiate between proper and common nouns.

 Proper nouns are always capitalized.
 Common nouns are not.
-The following table will give you a sense of the differences:
+The following table illustrates the differences: